upgrades-migrations/preupgrade-assistant/doc/module_writing_tutorial/README.md

 ### Create a module using the preupg-content-creator utility

-The simplest way to create an actor is using the `preupg-content-creator`
+The simplest way to create a module is using the `preupg-content-creator`
 utility:
 - Go to the directory where is stored the `RHEL6_7` repository (if installed on RHEL 6 system, it's `/usr/share/preupgrade/`).